-About the Professional Freelance Journalism Course
+What can I expect from the Professional Freelance Journalism Course?

-This freelance journalism course has been specifically designed for you to achieve success in the UK freelance writing market.
+This online freelance journalism course has been specifically designed for you to achieve success in the UK freelance writing market.

 - Coming up with ideas